sirkingbinx/OculusReportMenu/README.md

 This has never been avaliable to PCVR users, and it is super easy to implement in a small mod.
 This mod provides the same functionality and is completely legal and cannot get you banned.

 ## Usage
-Press your secondary button on the left controller to open the menu.
-Close it with the "X" button at the top of the screen.
+Press keybinds you set (by default, it is right stick click + left secondary) to open it.
+Press big X button to close.